Detroit Partnership: The Gianola–Vitale war (1918–1919)

 Three weeks later, Sam Gianola was arraigned on auto theft charges.
-The next day, he led a team of shooters into the Wayne County jail house in response to the killings of Tony and Pasqaule, opening fire on three Vitale gang members.
+The next day, he led a team of shooters into the Wayne County jail house in response to the killings of Tony and Pasquale, opening fire on three Vitale gang members.
 Joe Vitale and Salvatore Evola were each shot once and survived.
 Vito Renda was hit 21 times but lived just long enough to break the Mafia code of Omertà and reveal to authorities that Sam Gianola was one of the shooters.
 Gianola was arrested and charged with Renda's murder.
 During the murder trial months later, it took the jury 50 minutes to find him not guilty.

-Two of Sam Gianola's sons died in a house fire in July 1919, and later that summer a sit-down was called so that representatives of the two factions, could seek a peaceful solution.
+Two of Sam Gianola's sons died in a house fire in July 1919, and later that summer a sit-down was called so that representatives of the two factions could seek a peaceful solution.
 Detroit underworld legend claims that an agreeable arrangement was achieved and that a "peace pact" was drawn and written in blood by the two feuding Mafia chieftains.
 Some understanding was reached regarding the liquor rackets and the other criminal activities.
 However, with the passing of the Volstead Act in October 1919, new motivation for the mobsters presented itself.

 With the advent of Prohibition, tens of millions of dollars in illicit profits were at stake in control of the new liquor import and bootlegging trade.
 In early October 1919, weeks before the passing of the Volstead Act, Sam Gianola was hit by a barrage of bullets originating from a car parked in front of a bank.
 Gianola was hit 28 times, staggered back into the bank, collapsed and died.
 John Vitale, the prime suspect in the murder, was meeting with his attorney at the time of the incident discussing the strategy for his upcoming trial.

 With the death of Gianola, his gang split into two independent factions, both still opposed to John Vitale.